inkling/Subliminal/README.md

 script, which takes care of building your application and running the tests on the appropriate simulator or device.

-To use `subliminal-test`, install Subliminal on the test machine as above, then "share" the "Integration Tests" scheme to make it available to the CI server (in Xcode, click "Product" -> "Schemes" -> "Manage Schemes…", click the "Shared" checkbox next to the scheme, and check the resulting file into source control).
+To use `subliminal-test`, first:

+1. [Install Subliminal](#installing-subliminal) on the test machine
+2. "Share" the "Integration Tests" scheme to make it available to the CI server: in Xcode, click "Product" -> "Schemes" -> "Manage Schemes…", click the "Shared" checkbox next to the scheme, and check the resulting file into source control.
+3. Enable GUI scripting: Open System Preferences and check Enable Access for Assistive Devices in the Accessibility preference pane.

 A minimal test runner would then look something like this: